Facebook-f Instagram Linkedin

 • Discuss the assessment of pain in dogs and cats

-• Describe the mechanism of action, pharmacology, dose, routes of administration, indications/advantages, contraindications/disadvantages, adverse effects, drug interactions, species specific considerations and use in the critically ill animal of the following classes of analgesics:
+• Describe the mechanism of action, pharmacology, dose, routes of administration, indications/advantages, contraindications/disadvantages, adverse effects, drug interactions, species specific considerations and use in the critically ill animal.
+The following are examples of classes of analgesics:

 • Local anaesthetics